Learning in Junior Cycle

 This is an exciting time as the Junior Cycle is going through huge changes.

 We held a meeting in October 2019 for 2nd and 3rd year parents to inform them of some changes happening in both learning and assessment for our students.
+Below you will find links to some of the resources we accessed on the night.

 Entrance Assessment and Formation of Class